ledpup/ClimateExplorer/README.md

 - Different units of measure (Fahrenheit + Kelvin)

 ### Done
+- 2022-01-01: Weekly data resolution when looking at charts for a year (instead of daily)
+- 2022-01-01: Calculate averages on demand rather than precalculating
 - 2021-12-31: Better chart colours (from https://observablehq.com/@d3/color-schemes)
+- 2021-12-26: Click point on yearly chart to render daily chart for the year
 - 2021-12-26: Retrieve ENSO data to show its effect on temperature in Australia. https://psl.noaa.gov/enso/dashboard.html, https://psl.noaa.gov/enso/data.html
 - 2021-12-21: Simple Moving Average
 - 2021-12-12: Integrate map component to show location (from site lat/long)